aipmhub/chat-plugin-sdk/docs/guides/plugin-invoke.md

 }
 ```

-### 3. LobeChat Sends API Request
+### 3. AiPMChat Sends API Request

-LobeChat converts the above Function Call into an API request to the weather forecast plugin:
+AiPMChat converts the above Function Call into an API request to the weather forecast plugin:

 ```http
 POST /weather-forecast HTTP/1.1